B2B Agency Pricing Glossary

 Q: Should CPL include all marketing costs or just agency fees?

-A: Include all marketing investments: agency fees, advertising spend, marketing technology, and internal team costs for accurate cost calculation.
+A: Include everything.
+Agency fees, advertising spend, marketing technology, and internal team costs all belong in an accurate cost calculation.

 Q: How do you account for lead quality differences in CPL calculations?

-A: Weight leads by quality scores or track separate CPL metrics for different lead grades rather than treating all leads equally.
+A: Weight leads by quality scores, or track separate CPL metrics for different lead grades rather than treating all leads as equivalent inputs to a single number.

 Cost Per Acquisition

-Cost Per Acquisition is a performance metric in B2B outsourced marketing that measures total marketing investment required to acquire one new paying client, including all costs from initial awareness through engagement signature.
+Cost Per Acquisition measures total marketing investment required to acquire one new paying client in B2B outsourced marketing, counting all costs from initial awareness through engagement signature.

-CPA provides a complete picture of marketing efficiency because it accounts for the entire conversion path from lead generation through sales closure.
+CPA is a complete picture of marketing efficiency.
+It works that way because it accounts for the entire conversion path from lead generation through sales closure, not just the top of the funnel where the numbers look flattering and the attribution is easy.
 According to Forrester's 2024 B2B Marketing ROI Study, enterprise software companies may accept $25,000+ CPA for seven-figure contracts, while SMB-focused services target $500 to $2,000 CPA.

 How it works: CPA = Total Marketing Spend ÷ Number of New Clients Acquired.
-Include all marketing costs and measure over complete sales cycles.
-Attribution windows should match average sales cycle length to capture full client journey impact.
+Include all marketing costs.
+Measure over complete sales cycles, and set attribution windows to match your average sales cycle length so you capture the full client journey impact rather than a misleading slice of it.

 Examples: An agency spends $100,000 over six months and acquires 10 new clients, resulting in $10,000 CPA.
 A professional services firm invests $75,000 quarterly and gains 25 new clients at $3,000 CPA.